elifesciences-publications/gene_inventory_2018/README.md

 - Navigate to the root of the repository, e.g., `cd gene_inventory_2018`.
 - Run the code, e.g., launch `R` and run `source("analysis.R")`.

+## License

+See the LICENSE file for more license details.